Gallmond/darwin-ldb-node/README.md

 //TODO
-- add 'through' property to the destinations, indicating it's the "main" one
-- add the serviceDetails method
+- Add the serviceDetails method
-- pull out the response parsing into an injectable class
+- Pull out the response parsing into an injectable class that we can swap out if the service changes
+- More comprehensive test cases.
+Ideally some services with cancellations / diversions / service splits and joins.
+- Explain the tests and the test stubs.
+How to use it for expanding darwin-ldb-node
+- Maybe: automatically generate Types from the WSDL service description (did attempt this but I found that the service as described does not match the actual responses...)

 # darwin-ldb-node